-Capturing exteriors with Canvas is now available!
+Yes, you can capture exteriors with Canvas!
 Please be aware of a few differences between scanning exteriors and interiors so that you understand what is possible, and you get the results you're looking for.

 Exteriors are available for converting to 3D models only.
 We are not able to generate 2D plans or elevations for exteriors.